Nikunj7185/Time_series_forecasting/README.md

 - **04_TSF_VAR.ipynb**
   Demonstrates the use of Vector Auto-Regressor in forecastinf timeseries that might be dependent on each other.
 Also tells how to find if two time series even are dependent.

+- **05_TSF_PROPHET.ipynb**
+  Demonstrates how to use the Prophet, an open source library by Facebook, for Time Series Forecasting.

 - **decomposition.ipynb**
   Decomposes time series data into its components (trend, seasonality, and residuals) using `statsmodels` to better understand its structure.